duolingo/pulldozer/README.md

     </details>

 1. Run `./pulldozer /path/to/script.sh`.
+(To use Bash in your transformation script, prepend `bash` to that command - otherwise Pulldozer assumes POSIX `sh`.)
 Pulldozer will ask for confirmation and then open PRs:

     <img src=".github/screenshot.png" alt="Screenshot" width="500">